 Letters from social science (e.g., psychology, sociology, etc.) or math professors will not count toward this requirement.
-Letters from laboratory and research instructors will not meet the requirement.

 Non-traditional students who have been out of college for more than two years and have not taken recent prerequisite or other classes must provide a letter from their immediate supervisor/employer and the required physician letter.